onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 ONAP Support of Environment Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The use of an environment file in OpenStack is optional.
 In ONAP, it is mandatory.

-R-86285 The VNF Heat Orchestration Template **MUST** have a corresponding environment file, even if no parameters are required to be enumerated.
+A Heat Orchestration Template uploaded to ONAP must have a corresponding environment file, even if no parameters are required to be enumerated.

 (Note that ONAP, the open source version of ONAP, does not programmatically enforce the use of an environment file.)